-- Reduce trips to the pharmacy: Speak to your healthcare provider, insurer and pharmacist about obtaining at least a 2-week supply of necessary prescription and nonprescription medications.
+- Reduce trips to the pharmacy: Speak to your healthcare provider, insurer and pharmacist about obtaining at least a 30-day supply of necessary prescription and nonprescription medications.

 - Make sure essential vaccinations are up-to-date: If you don’t recall, your healthcare provider should have a record of your last inoculation against influenza and pneumococcal disease.

 - Do not delay care under any circumstances: Emergency departments have contingency infection prevention plans to protect patients from contracting COVID-19, so seek help immediately if your underlying condition requires care.
 Similarly, if you have an underlying condition and think you may have COVID-19, contact your healthcare provider right away.

 Click here to get additional recommendations from the CDC based on specific high-risk conditions.

 How does the virus spread?